 Following a mandatory 45-day license suspension, a person may drive after a breath alcohol ignition interlock device has been installed on their vehicle.

-Perhaps the worst part about getting a 1st Offense DUI with a BAC of .17 or above is that a person may not know, as they get out of Jail the next morning, if they have, or will be charged with the enhanced Offense.
-Thus, a ticket written of “Operating While Intoxicated” can still result in a High BAC charge being made thereafter.
-Whatever the circumstances, a person arrested in Detroit for a DUI charge needs to make sure they search around for a qualified DUI lawyer with whom they feel comfortable, and who they can trust to produce the best outcome humanly and legally possible.
-As I noted at the outset of this section, a High BAC charge is one to be avoided at all costs.
-If you hire me as your Detroit DUI attorney, I will leave no stone unturned in my attempt to find a way out of it.
+Perhaps the worst part about getting a 1st offense DUI with a BAC of .17 or above is that you may not know, as you are released from jail the next morning, if you have, or will be charged with the enhanced offense.
+Thus, a ticket written of “operating while intoxicated” can still result in a high BAC charge being made thereafter.
+Whatever the circumstances, if you have been arrested in the Detroit- area for a DUI charge, then you need to search around for a qualified DUI lawyer (like me) with whom they feel comfortable, and who they can trust to produce the best outcome humanly and legally possible.
+As I noted at the outset of this section, a high BAC charge is one to be avoided at all costs.
+If you hire me as your Detroit DUI attorney, I will do everything legally possible to get you out of it.